 Not a single sales pitch was leveraged on the audience but rather a desire to educate and have genuine conversations stemming from a mutual appreciation for men’s style and how everyone there was just here to help grow and develop this sartorial culture as the brands sought to play an important and key part in all of this as they work with influencers and guests alike.

 The photos didn’t end there but the crowd did move inside to begin the event as education is just as important as photos and also it was time for alcohol to be served.
 Our 3 main guest speakers for the day were Nickolas Britton from bespoke suit company George and King, Shira O’Sullivan, Gentsac Founder who shared her tips on grooming and finally, it wouldn’t be The Dappertude Event without myself, Dappertude’s very own Strategic Director Alan Hong who shared insights into why accessories make the biggest statement when dressing.

-Alan, Dappertude’s new Strategic Director decided to share origins and the history into where some of the most common accessories came from as we heard that items such as the humble pocket square, silk scarf and lapel pins all have regal, military and political purposes and origins.
-Even more reason fit yourself out and accessorize.
+Alan, Dappertude’s new Strategic Director decided to share the origins and the history of where some of the most common accessories came from as we heard that items such as the humble pocket square, silk scarf and lapel pins all have regal, military and political purposes and origins.
+Even more, reason fit yourself out and accessorize.

 The panel included Tri.edition, Steve Tilly and The Young Gent aka Stephen Kay who shared powerful personal testimonies as to how they all started, who helped influence them onto their own dapper path and why they continue to.

 Tri was the first of the rank with an unorthodox but intriguing ensemble of drapes he was wearing as he shared his passion for forwarding leading or Avant Garde fashion especially stemming from European influence.
 Deciding to forgo the usual suit for drapes perhaps suggests an evolution in men’s dress that we may be previewing for the near future.